PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 ### Creative Brief Requirements:
-0. [ ] [Project Proposal]: PowerPoint presentation of your project proposal for a computer vision application.
+1. [ ] [Project Proposal]: PowerPoint presentation of your project proposal for a computer vision application.
 See you Microsoft Teams Assignment for the template.
 Requirements 1 to 4 are listed below need to be explained and reflected upon to the client in the final presentation. <br>
-1. [ ] [AI Canvas]
 2. [ ] [Proof of Concept (PoC)](https://adsai.buas.nl/Study%20Content/DeepLearning/21.%20Requirements.html): Proof of Concept (PoC) the core functionality of your deep learning model.
 - [ ] Dataset: Imsitu <br>
 - [ ] Class Labels: Pick a maximum of 5 labels present in the dataset <br>